-Our innovative work serves thousands of students, teachers, and community members nationally and internationally, fostering critical thinking, tolerance and understanding of diverse viewpoints, self-confidence, and analytic reasoning skills.
+Our innovative work serves thousands of students, teachers, and community members nationally and internationally, fostering analytic reasoning skills, self-confidence, and tolerance and understanding of diverse viewpoints.
+We offer:

 PLATO’s mission is based on the conviction that every child’s voice matters, and that philosophy helps young people to express their own ideas and questions confidently and well.
 Offering philosophy to young people, including those whose voices historically have been marginalized, brings needed new perspectives to philosophy and the humanities.